 The Monitoring Council has established an operating philosophy that defines the complementary roles of the Monitoring Council and the theme-based workgroups, working within an overall context of transparent and continual improvement.
-As described more fully in Section 2.1.1 (A Flexible Organizational Structure), the Monitoring Council plays a role made up equally of leadership, coordination, and support, while the theme-based workgroups are responsible for the majority of the technical work involved in developing assessment methods and the portals themselves.
+As described more fully in Section 2.2.1 (A Flexible Organizational Structure), the Monitoring Council plays a role made up equally of leadership, coordination, and support, while the theme-based workgroups are responsible for the majority of the technical work involved in coordinating monitoring, developing assessment methods and developing the portals themselves.

-For the web portals to work as intended, they must meet all six performance measures described below in Section 2.1.2 (Performance Measures).
+For the web portals to work as intended, they must meet all six performance measures described below in Section 2.2.2 (Performance Measures).
 In order to meet the performance measures, the Monitoring Council has identified the following principles as key elements of its operating philosophy:

-• Constantly changing data, technology, and management information requirements mean that the web portals will never be completely "finished" or "perfect"

-- The best way to ensure web portals are as responsive as possible to current requirements and constraints is to as open as possible about the strengths and shortcomings of the web portals and the data and assessment methods they are based on (see Sections 1.1 and 1.2 above) - The Monitoring Council itself should play a central role in critiquing the web portals and facilitating plans for their continual improvement - Such transparency builds credibility and encourages the involvement of the partners needed to continue developing and improving the web portals - The web portals should provide the framework to both motivate and guide the effort needed to correct problems and develop enhanced capabilities
+- Constantly evolving data, technology, and management information requirements mean that the web portals will never be completely "finished" or "perfect" - The best way to ensure web portals are as responsive as possible to current requirements and constraints is to be as open as possible about the strengths and shortcomings of the web portals and the data and assessment methods on which they are based (see Sections 1.1 and 1.2 above) - The Monitoring Council itself should play a central role in critiquing the web portals and facilitating plans for their continual improvement - Such transparency builds credibility and encourages the involvement of the partners needed to continue developing and improving the web portals - The web portals should provide the framework to both motivate and guide the effort needed to correct problems and develop enhanced capabilities

 Organizations whose success is critically dependent on innovation, high quality, and/or high reliability explicitly cultivate just such a culture of open and transparent self-criticism and continual improvement.
+The Monitoring Council's central role in this process is illustrated in Figure 2.